cylc/cylc-uiserver/README.md

 2) Site Config

-   This file confugures the Hub/UIS for all users.
+   This file configures the Hub/UIS for all users.
 The default path can be changed by the ``CYLC_SITE_CONF_PATH`` environment variable.

    (`/etc/cylc/hub/config.py`)